Topological radical of Banach module

 Now we fix $x$ in $X$ and choose by induction sequences $(y_n)\subset Y$ and $(v_n)\subset X$ such that

 where $v_n$ can be represented as

 and the following two conditions are satisfied.

 Suppose that for $n\in\N$ we have elements $y_1,\ldots,y_n$ and $v_1,\ldots,v_n$ that satisfy the above conditions, in particular, the condition~(\ref{xxx3}) satisfies up to $n-1$.
 Fix decompositions in (\ref{xxx0}) and (\ref{xxx1}).
 Set $t_i\!:=r_{1,i}\cdots r_{n,i}$.
-Applying the open mapping theorem as described before we can write every $x_i$ as
+Applying (\ref{openmap}) we can write every $x_i$ as